Pleased to meet you

 After some experimentation, I decided to stick with it.
 It just works.
 You can learn more about it on the Rating Scale page.

 I have paid tiers because there is always the hope that I can just retire and write about wine. #dreams

 Although it does take a lot of work to pull this together - moreso on video days.
 There will always be a once-per-week post, on either Thursday or Friday, and occasional bonus posts.
 Videos and the archive beyond one month are available for paid subscribers only.
 And if you want to be a Founding Member, well, I’ll buy you a glass or two (or three) of wine when next we meet.

 Subscribe to get full access to the newsletter and website.
 Never miss an update.

-You won’t have to worry about missing anything.
-Every new edition of the newsletter goes directly to your inbox.
+You won’t have to worry about missing anything either.
+Every new edition of the newsletter goes directly to both your email and Substack inboxes.
 You can come to this site (just go to grape-gatsby.com) to ❤️, chat, and comment.
 I love interaction!